Updated: Jan 2021

 When the event is running and the question is shown, the user can click or touch any answer text item or associated button item in order to answer the question, they will then be shown the next question, or the next screen in the event if all questions have been answered.

-Users answers will all be recorded in the file userdetails.txt which you will find in the folder that you have chosen for saving event recordings.
-This is defined in the Folders section of the RightBooth Settings.
+User answers will all be recorded in the file userdetails.txt which you will find in the folder that you have chosen for saving event recordings.
+This is specified in the Folders/Files section of the RightBooth Settings.